-How to get rid of moles
+How to get rid of moles in the garden

 Before you unleash your inner hunter, you need to understand certain rules about taking care of a mole infestation on your own.

-So, let’s start with:
+So, let’s start with the following:

 Can you do pest control yourself?